kshartul/terraform-training/README.md

 # terraform-traning
-MultiCloud Infrastrucuture as Code with Terraform
+MultiCloud Infrastructure as Code with Terraform